Lightstreamer/Lightstreamer-kafka-connector/README.md

 ### `record.mappings.map.non.scalar.values.enable`

-Enabling this parameter allows mapping of non-scalar values to Lightstreamer fields.
+Enabling this (optional) parameter allows mapping of non-scalar values to Lightstreamer fields.
 This enables complex data structures from Kafka records to be directly mapped to fields without the need to flatten them into scalar values.

 - **Type:** boolean